-- Bake at 425 degrees F for 8 to 10 minutes, until the salmon is cooked through.
+- Bake salmon at 425 degrees F for 8 to 10 minutes as suggested in my Baked Salmon Time and Temperature Guide, until the salmon is cooked through.
 DIG IN!

 How to Store Stuffed Salmon

 - To Store.
-Place leftover salmon in an airtight storage container in the refrigerator for up to 1 day.
+Place leftovers in an airtight container in the refrigerator for up to 1 day.

 - To Reheat.
 To keep the salmon from drying out, gently reheat the salmon on a baking sheet, loosely tented with foil, in a 350 degrees F oven until warmed through.